January 15, 2021

 European Commission launches consultation on EU digital levy

-On 14 January 2021, the European Commission (the Commission) published a roadmap including a public consultation for the introduction of a digital levy.
+On 14 January 2021, the European Commission (the Commission) published a including a public consultation for the introduction of a digital levy.
 In July 2020, European Union (EU) leaders requested the Commission to propose such levy as a new EU-own resource to support the EU’s borrowing and repayment capacity in the context of the EU’s recovery package, the Next Generation EU.

 The roadmap informs citizens and stakeholders about the Commission’s plans and invites feedback on the intended initiative.
 The first feedback period for the initiative ends on 11 February 2021, and a 12-week public consultation period will follow.
 The Commission expects to put forth a proposal for a Directive during the first half of 2021.